 Fast forward to today.
 Now calling Minneapolis home, Kelly’s revived her acting career but these days it’s on camera, rather than on stage.
-In the last couple of years, she’s chalked-up many credits that include commercials, music videos and films, such as God’s Green Earth, Ultimate Redemption, Remake (currently in production) and an appearance in a Rascall Flatts ABC television special.
+In the last couple of years, she’s chalked-up many credits that include commercials, music videos and films, such as God’s Green Earth, Ultimate Redemption, Remake, and Gray State (the latter two currently in production) and an appearance in a Rascall Flatts ABC television special.

 Many of the models and actresses I’ve spoken with also work on the other side of the camera, usually as a hobby or sideline.
 For Kelly, photography is a passion that she does semi-professionally.
 In fact, if you’re planning on getting married in the Minneapolis area and want to capture the event, I’d highly recommend contacting her.
 Speaking of that, I contacted Kelly about an interview and she gave me such a flattering response, It really made me wish this site had a larger readership to present her to.
 However, if I continue to feature ladies like this, I’m sure this site will get a larger readership.

 CHRIS CHARLES: You started performing at a very young age.
 Would you say your mother pushed you at all, or was it all your desire and she simply encouraged you?

 KELLY BARRY-MILLER: I would say I bugged her like crazy to be in the performing arts, but she was more than happy to oblige.
 Every performance, without fail, I’d look into the audience, and there she was giving me her signature loving wink and smile; ever an encourager, and silent support …never pushing.
 She’s my hero!

 CHRIS: You started out acting in theater.
 Do you miss it?